Skip to Content

 First Rise

-Once kneaded, you’ll put the dough back into the bowl, cover and place in a warm area, and allow it to rise until doubled in size, about 30 minutes.
+Place the dough back in the bowl, cover it, and let it rise in a warm spot until doubled in size, about 30 minutes.

 Step Four: Form a Loaf